Frequently Asked Questions

 - Review your essay.

-- Have someone (Writing Center, English teacher, College & Career Services staff, or your counselor) read over your rough draft to make any suggestions.
+- Have someone (English teacher, College & Career Services staff, or your counselor) read over your rough draft to make any suggestions.

 - Proofread!
 A misspelled word or grammar error can ruin your efforts.

 I need a teacher letter of recommendation.
 What do I do?

 - First, ask a teacher if they are willing to write a letter for you.
 Then, make a request in SchooLinks.